-Is refinancing student loans with a credit union a good option?
+Is a credit union student loan refinancing a good option?
 We’ll explore that question thoroughly in this article.

 If you weren’t aware, many credit unions offer private student loans as well as refinancing options.
 In some ways, credit unions have an edge over financing companies.
 Because of their not-for-profit structure, credit unions can be quite competitive with their rates and service.

 When considering a student loan refinance, credit unions may give the low rates and better terms you’re seeking.
 Here are ways to determine if a credit union student loan refinancing is best for you.